JP-25/Hidden-Bias-Benchmark/README.md

 Use `questions_final.ipynb` to replace [[X]] to finish up question generation.

 ## Results
-`GPT-4o-results.zip` contains results of each question for GPT-4o in HBB.
+`GPT-4o-results.zip` contains results of each question for GPT-4o in DBB.